eusef/eusef_khoros_tui_reader/README.md

 # Khoros TUI Reader

-A modern terminal-based user interface for reading Khoros forum messages and BlueSky posts using Textual.
-This application provides a rich, keyboard-driven experience for browsing and interacting with Khoros community content and BlueSky social media posts directly from your terminal.
+A modern terminal-based user interface for reading Khoros forum messages, BlueSky posts, and Mastodon posts using Textual.
+This application provides a rich, keyboard-driven experience for browsing and interacting with Khoros community content and social media posts from BlueSky and Mastodon directly from your terminal.

 ## Features